mpcheng27/TrueAccord/README.md

 2. I wasn't clear if the first payment starts for the very first start day of the payment plan or its due after the first installment period.
 I assumed the later, because I assume we would give customers leeway and time to make their first payment.
 3. Since we're dealing with money I used BigDecimal for accuracy.
 4. There were payments made and balances in fractions of cents.
 I assumed this is allowed and we would maintain the balances and computations in fractions of cents rather than rounding to the nearest hundredth.
+5. I put an assumption that there wouldn't be more than 10000 installments for a payment plan to avoid putting an infinite loop.

 ### What Would Be Done Differently With More Time
 - Write javadocs for private methods.